Hay Festival Medals

 Awarded annually since Britain’s Olympic year (2012), and crafted locally by silversmith Christopher Hamilton, the Hay Festival Medals draw inspiration from the original Olympic medal given for poetry.

-Hay Festival medals in 2023 are awarded to a quartet of world-changing storytellers, honouring exceptional work in fiction, poetry, prose and songwriting:
+Hay Festival medals in 2024 are awarded to five world-changing storytellers, honouring exceptional work in poetry, music, drama, broadcasting and non-fiction:

 HAY FESTIVAL MEDAL RECIPIENTS